mikeymop/gcloudqrgen/README.md

 # GCloud QRGen

 The purpose of this function is to create a QR Code containing a specified url.
 The size can be specified (default = 1).
+The resulting QR code is then stored in a specified cloud storage bucket.
 This is useful for appending the qr to documents with an online link.

 ### Deploying the Function